Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitchGUI_CSharp.rst

 Step 4: Error handling and Logging
 ----------------------------------

-We will use the same principals as in step 4 of the :ref:`Readout Smoke Detectors using C# <starter_kit_hardware_hacking_smoke_detector_csharp_step4>` project, but with some changes to make it work in a GUI program.
+We will use the same principals as in step 4 of the :ref:`Read out Smoke Detectors using C# <starter_kit_hardware_hacking_smoke_detector_csharp_step4>` project, but with some changes to make it work in a GUI program.